code-check-club/template-R/README.md

 ## Instructions

-Open the file appendixA.Rmd (R Markdown version) or appendixB.qmd (Quarto version) and knit/render using the interface in RStudio or the .
+Open the file appendixA.Rmd (R Markdown version) or appendixB.qmd (Quarto version) and knit/render using the interface in RStudio or the code below.
 All paths are relative, so no edits should be necessary.

 ``` r
 rmarkdown::render("appendixA.Rmd")